-Modern Money Etiquette: Should You Make Your Venmo Transactions Private or Public?
+Modern Money Etiquette: Should Venmo Transactions Be Private or Public?

 You’re one of the more than 60 million people who use Venmo because it’s seriously convenient.
 Whether you need to send or receive money, this savvy app allows you to quickly and easily exchange cashless payments with friends and merchants.